“If I can make it there, I’ll make it anywhere!”

 If you are ready to move here, be aware that you'll want to get some sort of health insurance.
 This is very important.

 The system here is totally different than in Europe.
-Costs are much higher for medical treatment.
+Costs are much higher for medical treatments.
 And there is no obligation to have health insurance.
 If you have a medical emergency and no insurance, it will get pricey very quickly.

 Maybe consider extending your local health insurance to an international option for your first few months here or if you're just traveling.

 Another thing to note is the power outlet in the USA is running at 120V (250V in Europe).
-That means you need an adapter plug, and you won’t be able to use your usual household machines like coffee machine, hoover, hairdryer etc. Computers and phones usually work on both voltages.
+That means you need an adapter plug, and you won’t be able to use your usual household machines like coffee machine, hoover, hairdryer etc.

 Having an NYC Mindset

 After a few months, you will realize that there is a certain mindset that you must adapt if you want to live in New York.
-New York is the best city in the world in my eyes, but it will also challenge you in ways you never expected.
+New York is the best city in the world in my eyes but it will also challenge you in ways you never expected.

 On the subway you will see the poorest people trying to survive in this concrete jungle sitting next to a banker in an Armani suit.
 The gap between rich and poor sometimes is hard to understand.
 Some days I actively protect my heart.
 The injustice is just unbearable at times.